-- Check for Skin Elasticity—The skin quickly loses elasticity in a dehydrated dog because it starts lacking moisture.
-Among the tests we used to do to check for hydration levels was checking for skin elasticity.
+- Check for Skin Elasticity—Among the tests we used to check for hydration levels was checking for skin elasticity since the skin quickly loses elasticity in a dehydrated dog because it starts lacking moisture.
 To check the level of skin elasticity: Gently lift the skin on the back or between shoulder blades in a tent using two fingers.
 If the skin snaps back quickly into position, good.
 If it delays, or worse, stays lifted, then the dog needs to be re-hydrated quickly.
-Often, this entails subcutaneous fluids from the vet.
+Often, this entails subcutaneous fluids from the vet (an IV).

 - Check the Gums—It is good practice to check the gums as well.
 Typically, a well-hydrated and healthy dog's gums are a nice salmon pink color and coated with a slimy film of saliva.
 Run your finger over your dog's gums and check for sliminess.
 Dry or tacky gums are a warning sign of dehydration.

 Another way we used to assess dehydration was by checking the dog's gum capillary refill time (CRT).
 When dehydration takes place, the volume of circulating blood is reduced from its normal amount.
 The gums are the best place to look for this.
 To check for capillary refill time do the following: Press on your dog's gums with your fingertip until the area becomes white, then remove your finger and count how long it takes for the gum's surface to return to its normal pink color.
 Generally, the normal refill time is less than two seconds.
 The average capillary refill time in a dog is 1.5 seconds.
 More than that may suggest the blood is not flowing normally.

 Warning: See your vet immediately if your dog doesn't pass these hydration tests!